spring-dn/spring-website/doctoral-projects.md

     <h3>Specific Requirements for the Project</h3>
     <p>
-    The fellowship requires admission to the PhD program of the  Graduate School Science, Medicine and Technology OLTECH  at the University of Oldenburg, Germany.
+    The fellowship requires admission to the PhD program of the  Graduate School Science, Medicine and Technology <a href="https://uol.de/en/oltech">OLTECH</a>  at the University of Oldenburg, Germany.
 </p>
 <h3>Salary</h3>
     <p>XXXX €/year (includes social security contributions and mobility allowance).
 Additional family allowance is provided if applicable.</p>